 - A traditional research dissertation

 - Collection of articles/papers

-The Candidate will meet with members of the Committee during each residency of the final year of the program, and will present his or her dissertation to the Committee in the final semester of the Program.
-Upon successful completion of the dissertation defense presentation, the Dissertation Committee will then approve the awarding of the Degree, subject to all remaining program requirements being met, including submission of the Dissertation to the Office of Graduate Studies.
+The Candidate will meet with members of the Committee during each residency of the final year of the major, and will present his or her dissertation to the Committee in the final semester of the major.
+Upon successful completion of the dissertation defense presentation, the Dissertation Committee will then approve the awarding of the Degree, subject to all remaining curriculum requirements being met, including submission of the Dissertation to the Office of Graduate Studies.